-These DIY dog treat filled Christmas ornaments are easy to make and customise as a unique holiday (howliday!) gift.
-They’re great as cute (and inexpensive) little gifts for furfriends, take away gifts for holiday pawty guests, or as take along gifts for the furbabies of your host or hostess.
-They’d be a nice little idea for charity fundraisers leading up to the holidays as well.
+These DIY dog treat Christmas ornaments are easy to make and customise as a unique holiday gift.
+They’re great as cute (and inexpensive) little gifts for furfriends, take away gifts for pawty guests, or as take along gifts for the furbabies of your host or hostess.
+They’d be a fun idea for charity fundraisers leading up to the holidays as well.
+Pawfect for all sorts of howliday gifting and giving!

 Fillable Bauble Ornaments and Decoration Options